page last updated 1/27/2026

 Above: September in the Colorado Rockies.

 1 .
 Travel in shoulder season.
 This is when that $300/night condo goes for half price and the crowds are gone.
-It’s also when the airfares from LA to Honolulu drop below $300 a person and you can show up at Yosemite without a reservation.
+It’s also when the airfares from LA to Honolulu drop below $250 ($222 to be exact!) and you can show up at Yosemite without a reservation.

 Consider this: In an average year Yosemite receives 60% of its visitors between June-September.
 This means the other 40% are spread out over the remaining eight months of the year.
 Fewer visitors, means better availability of campsites, cabins and parking spaces.